 Finally, in an informal survey of several language professionals around the ALTA offices, we found an interesting pattern.
-Several of the the most beautiful English words, as deemed by ALTA-ites, are actually loanwords from foreign languages, which is probably just a reflection of the multilingual atmosphere, but could also be indicative of English’s constant expansion.
+Several of the most beautiful English words, as deemed by ALTA-ites, are actually loanwords from foreign languages, which is probably just a reflection of the multilingual atmosphere but could also be indicative of English’s constant expansion.

-Also, for whatever reason, we tend to favor words that showcase ‘S’ and ‘Q’ sounds, and we rely more on the musicality of a word than it’s associative meaning (with the exception of a savvy fashionista whose top ten included sale and free shipping).
+Also, for whatever reason, we tend to favor words that showcase ‘S’ and ‘Q’ sounds, and we rely more on the musicality of a word than its associative meaning (with the exception of a savvy fashionista whose top ten included the sale and free shipping).
 Here are our finalists (in no particular order):